QualiSystems/devguide_source/_cloudproviders/9.0.0/app-deployment.md

 3. [remote_refresh_ip](#RemoteRefreshIp) updates the deployed App's IP address.
 4. [GetVmDetails](#GetVmDetails) gets information about the VM itself, its operating system, specifications and networking information.

 These methods are executed in the above order during the deployment of an App in the sandbox (either automatically as part of the default sandbox setup script that runs when reserving a sandbox or manually by the user after adding an App to an active sandbox).
-Once the App is deployed, these methods can be run as individual commands from the deployed App's commands pane.<a name="Deploy"></a>.
+Once the App is deployed, these methods can be run as individual commands from the deployed App's commands pane, with the exception of the *Deploy* command which is no longer needed once the App is deployed.<a name="Deploy"></a>.

 ## Deploy method